Taliban form all-male Afghan government of old guard members

 The Cabinet selection defied the many voices that had urged inclusivity and moderation.
 Instead, it seemed to be a bow to the Taliban’s tens of thousands of fighters, who would have struggled to accept figures from previous governments that they see as corrupt and that they believe they were called upon to oust.

-“The fighters made the sacrifices. … They are the decision-makers, not the politicians,” said analyst and author Fazelminallah Qazizai, who has written extensively about the Taliban.
+“The fighters made the sacrifices. … They are the decision makers, not the politicians,” said analyst and author Fazelminallah Qazizai, who has has written extensively about the Taliban.

 Yet even with a Cabinet dominated by ethnic Pashtuns, the Taliban’s fighting force would appear to have already attained some diversity, with their ranks bolstered considerably by ethnic Tajiks and Uzbeks.
 That may have helped hand the Taliban a surprising win in the mostly Tajik province of Badakhshan, which they overran with hardly a fight.
 When they last ruled, the province was the only one they failed to control.